-- 1. To rectify omission to play to a trick, the offender supplies a card he can legally play. - 2.
+- 1. To rectify omission to play to a trick, the offender supplies a legal card. - 2.
 To rectify the play of too many cards to a trick, Law 45E (Fifth Card Played to a Trick) or Law 58B (Simultaneous Cards from One Hand) shall be applied.